Wood industry: Economy

 The existence of a wood economy, or more broadly, a forest economy (in many countries a bamboo economy predominates), is a prominent matter in many developing countries as well as in many other nations with a temperate climate and especially in those with low temperatures.
 These are generally the countries with greater forested areas so conditions allow for development of local forestry to harvest wood for local uses.
 The uses of wood in furniture, buildings, bridges, and as a source of energy are widely known.
 Additionally, wood from trees and bushes, can be used in a variety of products, such as wood pulp, cellulose in paper, celluloid in early photographic film, cellophane, and rayon (a substitute for silk).

 At the end of their normal usage, wood products can be burnt to obtain thermal energy or can be used as a fertilizer.
 The potential environmental damage that a wood economy could occasion include a reduction of biodiversity due to monoculture forestry (the intensive cultivation of very few trees types); and CO2 emissions.
 However, forests can aid in the reduction of atmospheric carbon dioxide and thus limit climate change.

 Paper is today the most used wood product.

 History of use of wood

 The wood economy was the starting point of the civilizations worldwide, since eras preceding the Paleolithic and the Neolithic.
 It necessarily preceded ages of metals by many millennia, as the melting of metals was possible only through the discovery of techniques to light fire (usually obtained by the scraping of two very dry wooden rods) and the building of many simple machines and rudimentary tools, as canes, club handles, bows, arrows, lances.
 One of the most ancient handmade articles ever found is a polished wooden spear tip (Clacton Spear) 250,000 years old (third interglacial period), that was buried under sediments in England, at Clacton-on-Sea.

-Successive civilizations such as the Egyptians and Sumerians built sophisticated objects of furniture.
-Many types of furniture in ivory and valuable woods have survived to our time practically intact, because secluded in inviolated secret tombs, they were protected from decay also by the dry environment of desert.Many buildings and parts of these (above all roofs) contained elements in wood (often of oak) forming structural supports and covering; means of transport such as boats, ships; and later (with the invention of the wheel) wagons and carriages, winches, flour mills powered by water, etc.